Kiama

 AreaSearch assessment positions Kiama ahead of most Australian regions for employment performance

 Kiama has a well-educated workforce with essential services sectors well represented.
-The unemployment rate was 2.5% in September 2025, with an estimated employment growth of 0.7% over the past year.
+The unemployment rate was 2.5% as of September 2025.
+Employment growth over the past year was estimated at 0.7%.

-Employment opportunities appeared limited locally, as indicated by the count of Census working population vs resident population.
-Over the 12 months to September 2025, employment increased by 0.7% while labour force increased by 0.4%, reducing the unemployment rate by 0.3 percentage points.
-In contrast, Rest of NSW saw employment contract by 0.5%, labour force fall by 0.1%, and unemployment rise by 0.4 percentage points.
-State-level data to 25-Nov showed NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offered further insight into potential future demand within Kiama.
-These projections estimated national employment growth of 6.6% over five years and 13.7% over ten years, with significant variation between industry sectors.
-Applying these projections to Kiama's employment mix suggested local employment should increase by 6.7% over five years and 13.9% over ten years.
+Notably, education & training had employment levels at 1.4 times the regional average, while agriculture, forestry & fishing showed lower representation at 1.0% versus the regional average of 5.3%.
+Local employment opportunities appeared limited based on Census working population vs resident population data.
+Over the 12 months to September 2025, employment increased by 0.7%, labour force increased by 0.4%, and unemployment fell by 0.3 percentage points in Kiama, contrasting with Rest of NSW where employment contracted, labour force fell, and unemployment rose.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kiama's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment